vmlens/vmlens/README.md

 ## maven

-To use vmlens with maven, configure a plugin tag to tell maven that the vmlens plugin should be executed at the test phase.
+To use vmlens with Maven, configure a plugin tag to tell Maven that the vmlens plugin should be executed at the test phase.
 And include the jar com.vmlens.api as test dependency.

 ```XML
 <project>